 Virginia City is a tiny town located in the state of Nevada.
 With a population of 787 people and just one neighborhood, Virginia City is the 49th largest community in Nevada.
-Virginia City has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Virginia City was built prior to World War II, making it one of the older and more historic towns in the country.

 The armed forces are a huge part of the life in Virginia City, employing 7.50% of the workforce.
 While it is a military town, the civilian sector still plays an important role in the local economy, where the Manufacturing and Healthcare industries employ 36.15% and 28.72% of the civilian workforce, respectively.